Romanitho/Winget-AutoUpdate/README.md

 **-UseWhiteList**
 Use White List instead of Black List.
 This setting will not create the "exclude_apps.txt" but "include_apps.txt"

+**-NoClean**
+Keep critical files when installing/uninstalling.
+This setting will keep "exclude_apps.txt", "include_apps.txt", "mods" and "logs" as they were.

 **-NotificationLevel**
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).

 **-UpdatesAtLogon**
 Set WAU to run at user logon.